Loose lay vinyl flooring is only relatively new but various types of vinyl flooring have been around for over 50 years.

 While the product is called loose lay vinyl flooring, this doesn’t mean the flooring can be loose laid in every situation.

-Depending on the situation, loose lay vinyl flooring can be installed in multiple methods including truly loose laid, held with perimeter stick double sided tape, adhered with pressure sensitive glue to entire floor, hard stuck with acrylic adhesive, or adhered with 2-part epoxy adhesive.
+Depending on the situation, loose lay vinyl flooring can be installed in multiple methods including truly loose laid, held with perimeter stick double sided tape, adhered with pressure sensitive glue to the entire floor, hard stuck with acrylic adhesive, or adhered with 2-part epoxy adhesive.

 The true loose lay method is only recommended for small areas of low traffic or temporary use.